apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 We have optimized data formats to avoid converting payload to `byte[]` when unmarshalling, but allowing each data format to unmarshal the payload _as-is_.

-Added JMX operation to update routes at runtime via XML format (requires turning on this feature).
+Added JMX MBean operation to update routes at runtime via XML format (requires turning on this feature with setting JmxUpdateRouteEnabled=true).
 This can be useful for tooling where you can then change routes during troubleshooting an existing running Camel integration.

 ## DSL